The Jackson Kayaks Cuda 12 Fishing Kayak Review

 It is important that a kayak is built with attention to detail.
 Of course, if it looks really good it is a nice benefit but those little details really are what makes a kayak worth the purchase price.

-Things like a comfortable seat and adjustable foot pegs do not really become important until you are on the water, then their importance is realised.
+Things like a comfortable seat and adjustable footpegs do not really become important until you are on the water, then their importance is realized.

-One aspect of the kayak that we are not a fan of is the moulding of the foot well.
+One aspect of the kayak that we are not a fan of is the molding of the footwell.
 The console between the wells and the day hatch leave little room to move about and there is not enough room to move once you stand up in the kayak.

 We are a little disappointed by this as a few simple design tweaks could have alleviated this problem.

 While I do like the idea of having a center console, this one is rather bulky and thus, I feel that it severely limits foot room when standing.

 On the other hand, the console is removable but, then you are deprived of its valuable storage space.
 Plus, the center console also serves as the hatch cover for the in-hull rod storage space which is why is so long; it has to seal a long enough hatch to enable you to easily insert and remove your rods.

 ‘Yak Attack Spectralite’ tracks are made to that work alongside a number of RAM mounts and a GoPro mount that give the angler plenty of options when out and about on the waters.
 As we have said, the choice of the kayak is down to personal taste and we like that the Kilroy offers plenty of options.